ics-py/ics-py/CONTRIBUTING.rst

 * `bumpversion <https://pypi.org/project/bumpversion/>`_ to help with making a release.

 Their respective configuration files are :file:`pyproject.toml`, :file:`tox.ini` and :file:`.bumpversion.cfg`.
-The ``poetry.lock`` file optionally locks the dependency versions against which we want to develop, which is independent from the versions the library pulls in when installed as a dependency itself (where we are pretty liberal), and the versions we test against (which is always the latest releases installed by tox).
 Install the tools via pip:

 .. code-block:: bash